 I am usually instructed by couples that do not wish to marry or enter into a civil partnership but have decide to live together.
 The property can either be rented, owned solely by one, owned by one or more, or with a third-party.
 Sometimes the property is owned in equal shares and on other occasions in specific percentages.
 When drafting the cohabitation agreement, I take extra care to ensure the parties respective interests are reflected.

-The simplest place to start is to get the cohabitees together and agree who owns what, in what shares and how those assets should be divided in the event of a parting of ways.
-It is important to understand what the cohabitees want from their agreement.
-One of the cohabitees will then pay to have the agreement properly drawn up and a copy sent to the other cohabitees, who should have their own independent legal representation.
+The simplest place to start is to get the cohabitants together and agree who owns what, in what shares and how those assets should be divided in the event of a parting of ways.
+It is important to understand what the cohabitants want from their agreement.
+One of the cohabitants will then pay to have the agreement properly drawn up and a copy sent to the other cohabitants, who should have their own independent legal representation.
 Once all the parties are satisfied with the agreement then it can be signed and witnessed.
 There are specific requirements for executing a cohabitation agreement and legal advice should always be sought.